Rebecca Front: 1990s: On the Hour, Alan Partridge

+2000s

 In recent years Front has also become a fixture on comedy panel shows on British television and radio including The News Quiz, Have I Got News for You and If I Ruled The World.
 She has also had minor roles in The Smell of Reeves and Mortimer, Absolute Power and Absolutely Fabulous and she has also played straight acting roles in television drama, including You Can Choose Your Friends, The Rotters' Club, Kavanagh QC, Lewis and Jonathan Creek.

-In 2003, she was listed in The Observer as one of the 50 funniest acts in British comedy.
-From 2006, she has written columns for The Guardian.
-In 2007, she guest-starred in the Doctor Who audio drama The Mind's Eye.
+In 2003, Front was listed in The Observer as one of the 50 funniest acts in British comedy.

+In 2004 (series one) and 2005 (series two), Front starred in Julia Davis' Nighty Night.
+She played Cathy, who has MS and a neglectful husband, Don.

+From 2006, Front has written columns for The Guardian.

+In 2007, Front guest-starred in the Doctor Who audio drama The Mind's Eye.

 Between 2006 until 2014, Front had a recurring role as Chief Superintendent Jean Innocent on the detective drama series Lewis, the successor to Inspector Morse on ITV.

-In 2009 and 2012, respectively, she appeared in the third and fourth series of political satire The Thick of It, playing Nicola Murray MP, Secretary of State for Citizenship and Social Affairs and in charge of the dysfunctional 'DoSAC', and later, Leader of the Opposition.
+In 2009 and 2012, Front starred in the third and fourth series of political satire The Thick of It.
+She playing Nicola Murray MP, Secretary of State for Citizenship and Social Affairs and in charge of the dysfunctional Department of Social Affairs and Citizenship (DoSAC), and later, Leader of the Opposition.

 Front featured in the 2010 BBC comedy series Grandma's House playing the part of Simon Amstell's mother Tanya, and Just William, as the mother of William Brown and also starred in the 2011 live-action 3D family comedy film Horrid Henry: The Movie as Henry's headmistress, Miss Oddbod.

-In 2012 Front starred as the psychiatrist in the Sky Arts sketch series Psychobitches, where Front's character offers therapy to notable women of history and the present day, including Anne Boleyn, Mary Queen of Scots, Mary Shelley, Enid Blyton, Eva Braun, Mary Pickford, Edith Piaf, and Anna Nicole Smith.
+In 2012, Front starred as the psychiatrist in the Sky Arts sketch series Psychobitches, where Front's character offers therapy to notable women of history and the present day, including Anne Boleyn, Mary Queen of Scots, Mary Shelley, Enid Blyton, Eva Braun, Mary Pickford, Edith Piaf, and Anna Nicole Smith.
 The series aired on the British television channel Sky Arts 1.
 The first episode of a second series was broadcast on 25 November 2014.

-In 2013, she starred in the new Sky Living comedy The Spa, in the role of Alison Crabbe.
-She plays Cox in The Wrong Mans, a six-part comedy-thriller for BBC Two.
+In 2013, Front starred in the new Sky Living comedy The Spa, in the role of Alison Crabbe.

+Front plays Cox in The Wrong Mans, a six-part comedy-thriller for BBC Two.
 The premiere was on 24 September 2013.
 She reprised this role in December 2014 for a special two-parter.

-She narrated Fox Wars which was broadcast on 22 October 2013.
+Front narrated Fox Wars which was broadcast on 22 October 2013.